-For kids with autism, studies show that vigorous activity for more than 20 minutes can help decrease stereotypical behaviors, hyperactivity, and aggression.
-Exercise not only helps children with autism better engage in the environment, but it also helps promote weight loss and leads to better overall health.
+For autistic kids studies show that vigorous activity for more than 20 minutes can help decrease stereotypical behaviors, hyperactivity, and aggression.
+Exercise not only helps autistic children better engage in the environment, but it also helps promote weight loss and leads to better overall health.

-Full-body exercises are best for kids with autism to increase coordination, strength, endurance, and body awareness.
+Full-body exercises are best for autistic kids to increase coordination, strength, endurance, and body awareness.
 Here are five exercises to try.

 Tips for getting started

-When teaching a child with autism a new exercise, it’s important to do so in a calm and supportive environment.
+When teaching an autistic child a new exercise, it’s important to do so in a calm and supportive environment.
 Use positive reinforcement such as “You’re doing a great job!”
 Also use verbal or hands-on cues to help guide them through the movements and decrease the chances of them getting frustrated and upset.

 Bear crawls help develop body awareness, improve coordination and motor planning, and build strength in the trunk and upper body.

 - Start by kneeling on all fours, with hands under shoulders and knees under hips.